mrhenry/is-looking-for/fulltime-developer-function.md

 Do not hesitate to apply if you're not sure you meet all the requirements.
 We are open to all candidates and will consider all applications.

+You're able to work regularly on location in our Antwerp office.
+You are fluent in English & Dutch, both speaking and writing.

 _Maybe your focus is more on realizing designs with HTML and CSS?
 Checkout our other [fulltime developer](fulltime-developer-style.md) position._

 ### Technical skills